Harshiv07/Harshiv07/README.md

 # Hi there, I'm Harshiv - Last Light

-A Learner and Student of Masters in Computer Science at **Lakehead University** with 1.5+ years of full-time experience in the industry.
-I am currently finishing my co-op at Ceridian as a Software Developer.
+A Learner and Student of Masters in Computer Science at **Lakehead University** with 2+ years of full-time experience in the industry.
+I recently finished my co-op at Ceridian(Dayforce) as a Software Developer.
 Highly interested in software and web development using any technology but mainly **JavaScript** and its frameworks, **Django**, **Python** and its libraries, and the standard **HTML** & **CSS**.
 Check out my projects and works in the *Repositories* section on [Github](https://github.com/Harshiv07?tab=repositories).

 # About Me
   - A passionate individual with an affinity for writing well-structured and clean codes.
   - Strong foundational knowledge for building web apps and websites with Django and MERN stack.
   - Certifications for Python, Data Science, Data Visualizations, and Javascript skills from well-reputed universities and Coursera.
-  - A team player who will prioritize goals over working in a comfort area.
+  - A team player who prioritizes goals and steps outside the comfort zone.
   - Well-versed in documentation, effective technical communication, quick learning, and task prioritization.
   - Experienced in scrum methodologies and have acted as the scrum master.